Variational Monte Carlo#

 e.
 Using our Jastrow#

 Now we are going to go ahead and use our Jastrow factor.
-Again, compute the value of our wavefunction with parameters \(\alpha=0.5\) and \(\beta=0.1\) Plot he local energy as a function of Monte Carlo step and the histogram.
+Again, compute the value of our wavefunction with parameters \(\alpha=0.5\) and \(\beta=0.1\) Plot the local energy as a function of Monte Carlo step and the histogram.
 What do you notice now that is different from the earlier plots without the Jastrow?

 Answer (end)